 Building endurance (increasing the length of time that one can continue a physical activity) is a central part of physical fitness.
 Fitness is important for preschool children because health habits begin early and can influence later childhood and adult health.
-The Illinois Early Learning and Development Benchmarks 20.A.ECa and 20.A.ECb stress the need for teachers to encourage young children to increase endurance by becoming more active.
+Teachers play an important role in supporting children’s physical activity.

 Young children need to move!